-Considerable uncertainty still exists regarding how future budget and program decisions will unfold, including the defense spending priorities of the Administration and Congress, what challenges budget reductions (required by the BCA and otherwise) will present for the defense industry and whether annual appropriations bills for all agencies will be enacted for FY 2020.
-If annual appropriations bills are not timely enacted for FY 2020 or beyond, the U.S. Government may again operate under a continuing resolution, restricting new contract or program starts, presenting resource allocation challenges and placing limitations on some planned program budgets, and we may face another government shutdown of unknown duration.
-If a prolonged government shutdown of the DoD were to occur, it could result in program cancellations, disruptions and/or stop work orders and could limit the U.S. Government's ability to effectively progress programs and to make timely payments, and our ability to perform on our U.S. Government contracts and successfully compete for new work.
+The overall Federal Government budget environment, including budget caps mandated by the Budget Control Act of 2011 ("BCA") for fiscal years 2020 and 2021, and uncertainty surrounding the debt ceiling and the appropriations process, remain significant short and long-term risks.
+Considerable uncertainty exists regarding how future federal budget and program decisions will unfold, including the defense spending priorities of the current Trump or potential future Administration(s) and Congress and what challenges budget reductions (required by the BCA and otherwise) could present for the defense industry.
+If annual appropriations bills are not timely enacted for the U.S. Government's fiscal year 2021 or future years, the U.S. Government may again operate under a Continuing Resolution Authorization ("CRA"), restricting new contract or program starts and restricting planned increases on existing production contracts, presenting resource allocation challenges and placing limitations on future planned program budgets, and we may also face another government shutdown of unknown duration.
+If a prolonged CRA or government shutdown of the DoD were to occur, either could result in program cancellations, disruptions and/or stop work orders and could limit the U.S. Government's ability to effectively progress programs and to make timely payments, and could also impact our ability to perform on our U.S. Government contracts and successfully compete for new work.